Death of Giorgiana Masi: Incident

-On May 12, 1977, the Radical Party and the far-left organization Lotta Continua held a sit-in in Piazza Navona, Rome.
+On 12 May 1977, the Radical Party and the far-left organization Lotta Continua held a sit-in in Piazza Navona, Rome.
 The demonstration was aimed at protesting against recent measures banning public demonstrations celebrating the third anniversary of the divorce referendum and the collection of signatures supporting the upcoming referendums on party financing and public order.
 Activists were joined by students from the Movement of 1977 and members of Autonomia Operaia, some of which were armed.
 About 5,000 law enforcement agents gathered as well, supported by plainclothes officers hidden within the protesters' ranks.

 Several incidents broke out during the afternoon.
-Around 2:00 p.m., Piazza Navona was closed to traffic by police and incendiary bombs, tear gas and gunshots were fired.
-By 7:00 p.m., mediation efforts by some members of Parliament appeared to have made a safe evacuation of the demonstrators possible, towards the rione of Trastevere through Garibaldi Bridge.
+Around 2:00 pm, Piazza Navona was closed to traffic by police and incendiary bombs, tear gas and gunshots were fired.
+By 7:00 pm, mediation efforts by some members of Parliament appeared to have made a safe evacuation of the demonstrators possible, towards the rione of Trastevere through Garibaldi Bridge.

 As the evacuation began, incidents got more serious.
 Gunshots and smoke bombs were fired.
 Police were lined up on the northern part of the bridge, on the side of Via Arenula, while protesters were running away southwards toward Piazza Belli.
-At 7:55 p.m., during the turmoil, bystanders saw Giorgiana Masi fall to the ground as if tripping over, and put in a car which took her to the hospital, where she was pronounced dead.
+At 7:55 pm, during the turmoil, bystanders saw Giorgiana Masi fall to the ground as if tripping over, and put in a car which took her to the hospital, where she was pronounced dead.
 She had been shot in the back with a .22 caliber gun.

 Though her assailant is unknown to this day, Marco Pannella and his Radical Party, on several occasions, made accusations against the Minister of the Interior, Francesco Cossiga, holding him to be morally responsible for Masi's death, stressing the presence of armed undercover agents among the protesters.
 Cossiga returned the accusation, claiming that Pannella was guilty of organizing the demonstration despite the well-known related risks.